Get insider access

 Canon EOS R7

-The Canon EOS R7 and the Canon EOS R6 perform similarly overall, but they use different-sized sensors.
+The Canon EOS R7 and the Canon EOS R6 perform similarly overall, using different-sized sensors.
 The R7 has an APS-C sensor, so it's a tad more portable.
 It also has a slightly longer battery life and a faster max burst rate.
-You'll also get a bit more focal reach thanks to the crop factor, so the R7 may be a better fit for wildlife and sports unless you need full-frame image quality and low-light capability.
 The R6, meanwhile, delivers better overall image quality and is better suited to low-light situations because of its full-frame sensor.

 Sony α7 IV